alpdias/instagram-bot/README.md

 https://github.com/mozilla/geckodriver/releases/tag/v0.26.0

-* Pauses in code time will vary depending on your connection, so be aware of any errors related to this.
+* Timeouts in the code will vary depending on your connection, so be aware of any errors related to this.

 * The button for posting the comment described as 'Publicar' in code may vary by name depending on your instagram language, please check the broker name when running the script.